TurboWarp/docs/docs/website/how-it-works.md

 Of course, this is a very simple script where the interpreter overhead is negligible, which is the case for most projects.
 It's only when you execute thousands of blocks per frame that the interpreter's overhead becomes significant.

-Here's a more complex example: a naive sorting algorithm (bubble sort).
+Here's a more complex example: a sorting algorithm - bubble sort.

 ```js
 const length = stage.variables["O;aH~(njYNn}Bl@}!%pS-length-"];